emedware/vue-golden-layout/README.md

 Therefore:

-- Changing this value to higher will not postpone the event fireing, it will just allow more time for the popup to load before raising an exception
+- Changing this value to higher will not postpone the event fireing, it will just allow more time for the pop-out to load before raising an exception
 - This can be useful to increase in applications where the main page has some long loading process before displaying the golden-layout

 #### Contained objects' properties